twjeric/LIMBY-web/README.md

 ## In progress:

-- Use AWS as online database
+- [x] Use mLab as online database
+- [ ] Script for getting data from Particle to mLab